 Underneath the 50+ peer-reviewed publications, studies and compliance, BlueStar has built a strong data foundation.
 It specifically improves diabetes management through individualized coaching and tracking based on blood glucose levels, medication and lifestyle to improve A1C.

 All of this is built on top of huge datasets and global benchmarking and cross-checking with similar research on diabetes in China and Australia.
 The result is a comprehensive health solution that is significantly improving patient quality of life and overall health.

 There are countless other examples of data science trends in healthcare.
-Omada Health’s flagship digital therapeutic data science powered preventative medicine solution.
+One of the most highly regarded is Omada Health’s flagship data science-powered digital therapeutic.
 Omada works to improve patients’ lifestyles by empowering them to track health changes and make informed decisions about their lifestyle.

 Both individuals and businesses have jumped on this product because it contains the complete toolset necessary for mitigating preventable health risks.
 Omada is even skipping the middleman and collecting its own data directly through sensors, scales and other wearables.